 As the official representation of Switzerland, the Embassy covers all matters concerning diplomatic relations between the two countries.
 It represents Swiss interests in the areas of political, economic, financial and legal affairs, as well as science, education and culture.

-Swiss travellers and residents of Switzerland still in Peru
+Embassy of Switzerland in Peru

 Swiss nationals living in Peru